 Temperature and resistance are only part of the equation.

-A gasket material suitability is defined by a variety of application factors shown in adjacent diagram.
+A gasket material suitability is defined by a variety of application factors shown in the adjacent diagram.
 The common perception that the temperature and chemical resistance must be assured are only part of the equation.
-Amorim Cork Composites systems approach ensures joint integrity by considering the multiple variables that are involved.
+Amorim Cork Composites systems' approach ensures joint integrity by considering the multiple variables that are involved.

 Flange & Sealing Area

 Gasket compression design by application of spaced fasteners is also a function of plate thickness, acceptable gasket pressures, gasket performance under compression, and flange dimensions.
 Maximum gasket deflection occurs at the location where the fastener applies force.

 The amount of bowing or deflection of the cover flange depends on several factors.
 This effect may be minimized by proper design of the fastener spacing, cover / flange plate thickness and stiffness, and proper selection of gasket materials.
 Use our application distortion graphs to define the best material thickness for your application.

 Temperature and Medium

 Adequate Material Selection

 Our products are made to proprietary formulas and are only manufactured by Amorim.
 There are literally infinite possible formulations within each type of polymer and cork, inclusively the blend of polymer types.

 A wide range of variations on physical properties like tensile strength, compressibility, and hardness can be found amongst our products made of the same basic elastomer, and these are all factors that usually greatly affect the functionality in the application.Other factors like chemical resistance and temperature range also vary, but normally to a lesser degree.